 - The New Land (“Nybyggarna” in Swedish) (1972)

 Foreign Film; The life of an immigrant family from Sweden who came to Minnesota in the mid 19th century.
 Based on the last two books of Vilhelm Moberg’s epic The Emigrants Suite.
 The movie starred Max von Sydow, Liv Ullmann.
-Nominated for the Best Foreign Language Film Oscar in 1973.
+Nominated for the Best Foreign Language Film Academy Award (Oscar) in 1973.
 Filmed in Sweden and Wisconsin.

 - Trauma (1993)